 Why Consider Testing?

 Our clients are curious about the world – and themselves.
 Some come to us because they’ve been struggling in school.
 They may feel frustrated or worried about their future.
 They may be asking questions like “Do I have dyslexia?” or “Is this because I may have ADHD?”
-School problems can even lead to conflict and stress within the family.
+School problems can often lead to conflict and stress within the family.

 Others come to us as they are getting ready for kindergarten or college, or as adults that are already finished with school.
 They may have worked with a child educational psychologist before and be looking for updated insight.
 All are seeking to better understand their own cognitive strengths and challenges.

 Testing is a process of discovery and may include academic testing, as well as cognitive and neuropsychological batteries.
 We examine test data in the context of national norms — that is, How is my child doing compared to other students who are the same age? — and, often more interestingly, the peaks and valleys within the individual’s own profile.